MaxIQSpace/Coding-MaxIQ-Kits-with-Arduino-IDE/README.md

 # Arduino

+## Please download and review material included in "Lab 0" to get started with your SDG starter kit and the Arduino IDE

 Below is a tutorial on installing libraries into the Arduino IDE

 Once you are comfortable with the Arduino software and using the built-in functions, you may want to extend the ability of your Arduino with additional libraries.